CMU-SAFARI/RawHash/test/evaluation/read_mapping/d6_ecoli_r104/README.md

 bash run_minimap2.sh 32
 ```

-## Comparing RawHash to UNCALLED and Sigmap
+## Comparing RawHash2 to UNCALLED and Sigmap

 Comparison is not possible.
-However, in order to generate the RawHash results with the existing scripts, we generate the symbolic links of UNCALLED an Sigmap results in the `comparison` directory.
+However, in order to generate the RawHash2 results with the existing scripts, we generate the symbolic links of UNCALLED an Sigmap results in the `comparison` directory.

 After generating the `PAF` files by following each step above, run the following command.
-This will 1) generate the files to evaluate the mapping output of RawHash and 2) output the results (i.e., throughput, mean time per read, indexing time, mapping time, precision, recall, and F1 values).
+This will 1) generate the files to evaluate the mapping output of RawHash2 and 2) output the results (i.e., throughput, mean time per read, indexing time, mapping time, precision, recall, and F1 values).

 ```bash
 cd comparison